Shilaidaha Rabindra Kuthibari: Tourism

-It is a tourist attraction for Bangladeshi as well as foreign tourists.
-A three-day event is organized every year on the occasion of Rabindranath Tagore's birth anniversary.
-In the fiscal year 2017-18, the Bangladeshi government earned by selling entry tickets to the Kuthibari.
-However, the government refrained from organizing events here in 2020 and 2021 due to the COVID-19 pandemic.
+Shilaidah Kuthibari is a tourist attraction for locals as well as foreign visitors.
+A three-day event is organized every year on the occasion of Rabindranath Tagore's birthday, though this was cancelled in 2020 and 2021, due to the COVID-19 pandemic.

 In popular culture

-The stall of the Department of Archeology set up at the 2022 Ekushey Book Fair was modeled after Rabindra Kuthibari.
+The stall of the Department of Archeology at the 2022 Ekushey Book Fair was modelled after Shilaidah Kuthibari.